 Marketing Impact: Imagine a VR demo of your product that future customers can actually hold and “feel” before purchasing.

-With the advancement of VR technologies, innovative companies are finding ways to put it to use to better society.
+Advancement of VR technologies have led to innovative companies finding ways to put it to use to better society.
 A major area where VR is being implemented is in classrooms.
 Teachers use VR because it helps students learn in a unique and engaging way.
 Just as computers revolutionized education in the 1980s, VR is now giving students the ability to learn visually like never before.
 Consider the benefits that come with seeing VR models of dinosaurs or the human heart.
 Subjects that are difficult, or even impossible, to see in real life are now accessible with the help of VR.

 Marketing Impact: Think about how much more interesting your own onboarding or customer training could be with VR components.
 If future generations learn with VR in school, they will likely want to learn with VR in the workplace too.